biostar-dev/g-sdk/docs/_apis/access.md

 | --------- | ---- | ----------- |
 | deviceIDs | uint32[] | The IDs of the devices |

-## Access Level
+## Access level

-An access level specifies which doors are accessbile for specific schedules.
+An access level specifies which doors are accessible for specific schedules.

 ```protobuf
 message AccessLevel {